 - The Literary Movements section includes the Black Arts Movement and Harlem Renaissance, which is also the subject of a major Topic Center.

-- Thousands of articles—including Publishers Weekly interviews and podcasts—on contemporary voices, such as Edwidge Danticat, N. K. Jemisin, James McBride, Terry McMillan, Walter Mosley, Tracy K. Smith, Colson Whitehead, and many others.
+- Thousands of articles—including Publishers Weekly interviews and podcasts—on contemporary voices, such as Tomi Adeyemi, Edwidge Danticat, N. K. Jemisin, James McBride, Terry McMillan, Walter Mosley, Jason Reynolds, Tracy K. Smith, Colson Whitehead, Jacqueline Woodson, and many others.

-Sign up for a Free Trial to see these authors, themes, and more.
+Sign up for a free trial today to access the content highlighted here and more.